eraofchaos/eraofchaos.github.io/units/Minotaur.md

 ---
 title: "Minotaur"
 permalink: /units/Minotaur/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Minotaur.
+Minotaur Units.
+Minotaur King.
 Era of Chaos A strong creature hides in the dark maze.
 Its huge axe will chop the strayed enemies into pieces."
 unitID: 705
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Minotaur"
 toc: true